buuzhangsen/AM-PromptIR/README.md

 ```

 ## Results
-Performance results of the AM-PromptIR framework trained under the all-in-one setting
+Performance results of the AM-PromptIR framework trained under the all-in-one setting,The visualization results of this experiment can be downloaded from ""

 <summary><strong>Table</strong> </summary>
+The following table is a comparison chart of experimental evaluation indicators.
 <img src = "result.png">

 <summary><strong>Visual Results</strong></summary>
+The following is a visual comparison of image dehazing.
 <img src = "dehazy.jpg">
+The following is a visual comparison of image derain.
 <img src = "derain.jpg">